| Requirement | Threshold | Assessment Period |

 | Scope | Host-level badge | Host-level badge | Listing-level badge |

-To qualify for Superhost, you need at least 10 completed trips (or 3 long-term stays totaling 100+ nights), a 90%+ response rate, less than 1% cancellation rate, and a 4.8+ overall rating.
-Airbnb evaluates these metrics every quarter.
+To qualify for Superhost you need at least 10 completed trips (or 3 long-term stays totaling 100+ nights), a 90%+ response rate, a cancellation rate under 1%, and a 4.8+ overall rating.
+Airbnb evaluates all four metrics together every quarter, and you must meet every threshold simultaneously.

 Yes.
 Airbnb reviews Superhost eligibility every quarter (January 1, April 1, July 1, October 1).
-If you fall below any of the four requirements during the assessment period, you will lose the badge until the next quarterly review.
+If you fall below any of the four requirements during the assessment period, you lose the badge until the next quarterly review, at which point you can requalify.

 Stay ahead of the curve